visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

   GetPreferredFileFormats() -> tuple of strings
-  Arguments: none

-return value : integer
+return type : tuple of strings
     The GetPreferredFileFormats returns the current list of preferred plugins.